Morgan Island, South Carolina: Monkey colony

 Historically, the island has been uninhabited due to its location and distance from the mainland.
 Originally, the monkey colony now located on Morgan Island was located at the Caribbean Primate Research Center in La Parguera, Puerto Rico.
 According to the Centers for Disease Control and Prevention (CDC), there were incidents of the free-ranging monkeys escaping, carrying viral herpes B infections, which lead to outbreaks in the local population.
 Puerto Rico was alarmed by this, and South Carolina stepped in to offer an uninhabited island for research.
 In 1979 and 1980, over 1,400 animals were relocated to Morgan Island.

 The island is owned by the South Carolina Department of Natural Resources (SCDNR).
 The monkeys that live on the island are owned by the National Institute of Allergy and Infectious Diseases (NIAID), and used for public health research.
-Alpha Genesis, a primate-breeding facility based on Morgan Island, is under contact with the NIH.
-In September 2025, a congressional committee pressed federal health officials to scientifically justify the continued breeding of primates on the island.
-Congressmember Nancy Mace, whose district includes Morgan Island, has called for an end to taxpayer-funded primate experiments and asked for the island be shut down.
+Alpha Genesis, a primate-breeding facility based on Morgan Island, is under contract with the NIH.
+In September 2025, a Congressional committee pressed federal health officials to scientifically justify the continued breeding of primates on the island.
+Congressmember Nancy Mace, whose district includes Morgan Island, has called for an end to taxpayer-funded primate experiments and recommended that the island be shut down.